Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Experimental Setup

 Signals collected by the crystal PMTs were recorded, as waveforms, through a data acquisition~(DAQ) system.
 The DAQ system comprised pre-amplifiers, analog-to-digital converters~(ADC), and a trigger control board~(TCB), with detailed specifications outlined in Sec.~7 of Ref.~\cite{adhikari_initial_2018}.
 The charge deposition of an event, serving as an indicator of energy, is determined through the integration of the waveform over a 5\,$\mu$s time window following noise removal.
 Data taking for physics purposes commenced on October 20, 2016, at the Yangyang Underground Laboratory~\cite{adhikari_initial_2018}, and this study utilized data collected through June 9, 2022.
 Notably, three crystals were excluded from the analysis due to their low light yields or high noise levels~\cite{the_cosine-100_collaboration_experiment_2018, adhikari_three-year_2022}.

 Despite the high purity of these NaI(Tl) crystals, radioactive decay signals were observed inside them~\cite{adhikari_background_2021}.
-Specifically, in the region of interest of this study, three long-lived isotopes---\iso{Pb}{210}, \iso{Na}{22}, and \iso{K}{40}---were clearly identified as contamination inside the crystals.
+Specifically, in the region of interest of this study, three long-lived isotopes --- \iso{Pb}{210}, \iso{Na}{22}, and \iso{K}{40} --- were clearly identified as contamination inside the crystals.
 Moreover, several short-lived isotopes\footnote{Precisely to say, short-lived isotopes without long-lived supporting parent isotopes.} were generated by cosmic rays prior to installation, including \iso{Cd}{109}, \iso{Sn}{113}, \iso{I}{125}, \iso{Te}{121m}, and \iso{Te}{127m}~\cite{barbosa_de_souza_study_2020}.
 Signal rates from these isotopes were characterized by the isotopes' decay times and effectively modeled using Monte Carlo simulations.
 This paper reanalyzes the energy peaks associated with these isotopes, which serve as calibration points.

-Apart from the crystals used in COSINE-100, a smaller-sized NaI(Tl) crystal from the same manufacturer was utilized.
+Apart from the crystals used in COSINE-100, a smaller-sized NaI(Tl) crystal from the same manufacturer was utilized for a $\gamma$ spectroscopy experiment.
 The crystal had a cylindrical shape with a diameter of 3\,inches and a height of 7\,inches.
 It was enveloped in 2--3\,mm of PTFE, enclosed by 2\,mm of aluminum, and fitted with a quartz window.
 It featured a 3-inch PMT identical to those used in COSINE-100.
-The crystal was further shielded using 5-cm-thick lead bricks.
+The crystal was further shielded using 5-cm-thick lead bricks and installed at the IBS HQ ground laboratory in Daejeon, Korea.
 The DAQ system for this crystal also included a pre-amplifier, an ADC module, and a TCB, all with the same specifications as those in COSINE-100.
 Notably, a more stringent trigger condition was applied to reduce the high trigger rate arising from noise and background events at the low-energy region.
 This setup facilitated measurements of energy responses to external $\gamma$ sources, such as \iso{Am}{241}, \iso{Ba}{133}, \iso{Cd}{109}, and \iso{Cs}{137}.
 Importantly, the peaks used for analysis remained independent of the trigger condition.